New here? Get more useful information by subscribing for free to the RSS feed

 February 6th, 2012

-I’ve always found the oil aisle at the market to be one of the most impressive and overwhelming aisles to walk down.
+I’ve always found the cooking oil aisle at the market to be one of the most impressive and overwhelming aisles to walk down.
 The shelves are lined with every imaginable variety of oil – peanut, olive, canola, vegetable and coconut –and each type has a few different brands and sizes.

 When cooking with any oil it’s important to not heat it beyond its smoke point — the temperature at which the oil begins to smoke and discolor.
-Using oil above its smoke point can generate toxic fumes and harmful free radicals.
+Using cooking oil above its smoke point can generate toxic fumes and harmful free radicals.
 Most labels on bottles of oil will give you the smoke point temperature for that particular oil.
 All oils offer different benefits.
 Some are better for baking and some for salad dressing.

 Suggested use: cooking at high heat